ozmodiar192/washyobutt/README.md

 My company seems to hire young and enthusiastic people.
 It’s something I love about it.
 During our annual powow, I noticed was almost everyone had a big idea for how the team should function; some new method of dealing with work, some way to push our offering into the future.
 Some of them will blossom beautifully into existence, and some are what you can only call Devops fanfiction.
 I’ve had enough of these ideas to know that most of them won’t happen.

 So this is my newest technology project that won’t happen - a website that does nothing, yet manages to use as many technologies as I can cram in.
 I bought the washyobutt.com domain on a lark about 6 months ago after watching the Public Enemy “I Can’t do Nuttin’ for Ya, Man” video on youtube.
 I highly recommend it.
 I never really had any good use for the domain.
-I still don’t, but that’s not going to stop me from building the most over-engineered, devopsy site I can.
+I still don’t, but that’s not going to stop me from building the most over-engineered, needlessly devops-y site I can.

 ## Tweeting My Commits